How to overcome insomnia

 "Hey there Gary,

-I've been having a bit of Insomnia for the past week or so with struggling to get the body to sleep.
+I've been having a bit of Insomnia for the past week with struggling to get the body to sleep.

 I do not sleep well most nights.
 It has gotten worse with age.
 We had family over last night for dinner.
 I ate too much, I had too much on my mind and I could not sleep as a consequence, so I decided to get up and make good use of all of this mental energy by updating this article about insomnia.